A Coding Theorem for Bipartite Unitaries in Distributed Quantum Computation: Single-shot Two-Round Protocols

-Let us turn to focus on general conditions regarding Bob's measurement.
-The following lemma states that Markovianization by Alice's measurement is a sufficient condition for the success of the first half of $\mathcal M$, in which $\Phi_d^{BR_B}$ is obtained from $|\Psi(U^\dagger)\rangle$.
+For the proof of the direct part of Theorem \ref{thm:misoptach}, let us consider how to construct a successful protocol.
+Let $\tilde B$ be a register on Bob's side which has a sufficiently large dimension.
+The following lemma states that Markovianization by Alice's measurement is a sufficient condition for the success of the first half of $\mathcal M$, in which $\Phi_d^{BR_B}$ is obtained from $|\Psi\rangle$.